 Routers for a home Wi-Fi network come in all shapes, sizes, and costs, but as far as this post is concerned, there are only two types: Those with a web user interface and those that don’t.

-This post focuses mostly on those that come with a local user web interface, which always offers more features and customization.
-In this case, a browser — Chrome, Firefox, Edge, etc. — is the only app you’d need.
+That said, this post focuses on standard routers with a local user web interface.
+In this case, a browser—Chrome, Firefox, Edge, etc.—is the only app you’d need.
+Below are the detailed setup steps applicable to standard Wi-Fi routers.

-1. Log in the web interface of the router
+1. Log in to the web interface of the router

 AT&T Gateway | n/a | 192.168.1.254 | n/a | Access code printed on the hardware unit |